cagarweyne/es2015/readme.md

 car.drive();//Ford which is a Galaxy model is now driving

 ```
 As you can see from the code example above, we can access Class instance variables inside other instance methods.
 The drive method has access to the Class instance variables `name`, `model` and `description`.
-It goes without saying, that you need to use they keyword `this` to acces instance properties and methods.
+It goes without saying, that you need to use they keyword `this` to access instance properties and methods.

-###Inheritance in ES6 Classes

-In the previous example when we wanted to inherit from the generic car object, we had to write a lot of code to achieve this and this code can be confusing to understand at times.
-The process of inheritance is in ES6 is simplified and we don't have to actually write a lot of code to achieve inheritance.